Performance Review for Your Website

 Next, it is time to dive into the data.
 Look at traffic trends.
 As you look at the numbers you will see trends, but more importantly, you will uncover opportunities for improvement.

 Is your traffic growing?
 If you have a seasonal business be sure to compare year over year traffic.
+Be sure to take factors such as local and world events, too!

 Do you have fairly consistent traffic or are there spikes?
 If you can identify what drives the spikes in traffic you have a key to the type of activities you should do more often.
 Does traffic spike when you send a newsletter?
 You might want to consider adding a second newsletter or actively promoting your email program to grow your list.